LGBTQ health in South Korea: Transition-related healthcare

 Access to transition-related healthcare is a crucial determinant of the quality life of transgender individuals, in which access can mean alleviating gender dysphoria and improving their physical and mental health.
 A South Korean nationwide cross-sectional survey found that transgender adults face barriers to transition-related healthcare.
 These include the cost of procedures, lack of access to healthcare needs, and discrimination by healthcare professionals.

 The primary barrier to transitional-related healthcare is the cost of procedures like hormone therapy and sex reassignment surgery, as the national health insurance does not cover it.
 For instance, participants reported spending 250,000-490,000 KRW for a Gender Identity Disorder diagnosis or 15,148,000 KRW for transfeminine and 20,571,000 KRW for transmasculine individuals and genital reconstruction surgery.
 Transgender Koreans also face a financial burden resulting from the hardship of finding and maintaining a career due to societal stigma revolving around medical transition.
 Similarly, some face opposition to their medical transition from family and friends.

 There are few healthcare professionals with education and transition-related healthcare training as Korean medical schools do not have a medical transition in their curriculum.
 As of early 2022, the only general hospital with an LGBTQ+ Center openly displaying their services and doctors supporting the LGBTQ+ is Kangdong Sacred Heart Hospital.
 Limited access to healthcare resources complicates transgender individual's process of changing their legal gender identity.
 Transgender or non-conforming individuals' physical appearance must conform to the norm of their preferred gender, following South Korean binarism to change their legal gender identity.
 There are also instances where sterilization is required for legal gender change.
 Not conforming to the gender binary by undergoing GID diagnosis, hormonal therapy, and sex reassignment surgery means losing citizen rights.
-Without legal gender change, a transwoman cannot be exempt from military service, and a transgender man cannot participate in military service.
+Without legal gender change, a trans woman cannot be exempt from military service, and a transgender man cannot participate in military service.

 Prejudice and discrimination of healthcare professionals is a significant factor of why transgender people did not seek transition-related healthcare.
 Transgender or non-conforming participants in the study also reported having been denied healthcare services.
 The lack of legal protection also affects LGBTQI individual's ability to "raise objection even in cases of medical malpractice, and especially in cases of female to male genital reconstruction surgery, can expect nothing but entirely unsatisfactory results."

 These obstacles threaten transgender individual's access to healthcare.
 Implementing programs that provide transition-related healthcare services training to Korean healthcare providers, and providing national health insurance coverage of transition-related procedures will directly improve the health access of transgender people.
 Increasing research on the experiences and health barriers transgender people face can also potentially improve health access conditions.